abhisrkckl/Vela.jl/docs/src/timing-model.md

         a.
 Measurement noise corrections

 ## The TZR TOA
-The pulse phases are measured with respect to a fictitious fiducial TOA called the TZR TOA.
+The pulse phases are measured with respect to a fictitious fiducial TOA called the TZR TOA (TZR stands for t_zero).
 This is represented using the `TOA` class, but is distinguished from physical TOAs using the  `tzr` attribute.
 The `make_tzr_toa` function creates a TZR TOA and the `is_tzr` function checks whether a TOA is a TZR TOA.
+A TZR TOA is always narrowband.
 ```@docs
 make_tzr_toa
 is_tzr